-To deal with the 156 csv files exported from the db (12 months\13 ship types), initially we used ArcGIS 10.6.1 and its Model Builder tools.
+The positions stored in the 156 csv files needed to be converted into points in a GIS environment.
+The software used to do this was ArcGIS 10.6.1 and its Model Builder tools.
 The ArcGIS environment was configured for best processing performance: